-Virtual Network in Azure is free of charge.
-Every subscription is allowed to create up to 50 Virtual Networks across all regions.
+Azure Virtual Network is free of charge.
+Every subscription is allowed to create up to 50 virtual networks across all regions.

-Use of Public IP Addresses and Reserved IP Addresses on services inside a Virtual Network is charged.
+Public IP addresses, and reserved IP addresses used on services inside a virtual network, are charged.

-VNET Peering links two virtual networks in the same region and enables you to route traffic between them using private IP addresses.
+Virtual network peering links two virtual networks in the same region, and enables you to route traffic between them using private IP addresses.
 Ingress and egress traffic is charged at both ends of the peered networks.

 |Inbound data transfer||$- per GB|

 |Outbound data transfer||$- per GB|

 Global VNET Peering1 Preview

 |Inbound data transfer||$- per GB||$- per GB||$- per GB|

 |Outbound data transfer||$- per GB||$- per GB||$- per GB|

 Public IP addresses, and reserved IP addresses can be used in services running inside a virtual network.
 They carry a nominal charge as outlined here